Weave Local Scorers

 (default value5

-), then the input is flagged as toxic. - If any single category has a score higher than
+), the input is flagged as toxic. - If any single category has a score higher than

 category_threshold